-The first is the ability to extend API management to multiple vendors gateways, deployment patterns, and repositories (sometimes known as “federated API management”).
-The second is the ability to handle additional API patterns beyond basic SOAP and REST.
-This includes GraphQL, Events, Service Mesh, gRPC, and AsyncAPI to list a few.
+Two capabilities define a federated platform.
+The first is the ability to extend API management across multiple vendor gateways, deployment patterns, and repositories, sometimes known as multi-gateway or any-gateway support.
+The second is the ability to handle API patterns well beyond SOAP and REST, including GraphQL, Events, Service Mesh, gRPC, and AsyncAPI to list a few.

 How does federated API management work?